tgramblicka/trnka-device/readme.md

    ```

 ### Raspberry ENV variables and startup commands ###
-All the env variables and startup scripts are located in rc.local
+All the env variables and startup scripts are located in run.sh script.
+This script is executed from /etc/rc.local as well as startup audio:

 python3 /home/pi/trnka-device/wait_until_program_starts.py
 ```